Charles Taylor (Liberian politician): Resignation

 During Taylor's absence for the peace talks in Ghana, the U.S. government was alleged to have urged Vice President Moses Blah to seize power.
 Upon his return, Taylor briefly dismissed Blah from his post, only to reinstate him a few days later.

 In July 2003, LURD initiated a siege of Monrovia, and several bloody battles were fought as Taylor's forces halted rebel attempts to capture the city.
 The pressure on Taylor increased as U.S. President George W. Bush twice that month stated that Taylor "must leave Liberia".
 On 9 July, Nigerian President Olusegun Obasanjo offered Taylor exile in his country on the condition that Taylor stay out of Liberian politics.

 Taylor insisted that he would resign only if U.S. peacekeeping troops were deployed to Liberia.
 Bush publicly called upon Taylor to resign and leave the country in order for any American involvement to be considered.
 Meanwhile, several African states, in particular the Economic Community of West African States (ECOWAS) under the leadership of Nigeria, sent troops under the banner of ECOMIL to Liberia.

 Logistical support was provided by a California company called PAE Government Services Inc., which was given a $10 million contract by the U.S. State Department.
-On 6 August, a 32-member U.S. military assessment team were deployed as a liaison with the ECOWAS troops, landing from the 26th Marine Expeditionary Unit, commanded by Colonel A.P.
+On 6 August, a 32-member U.S. military assessment team was deployed as a liaison with the ECOWAS troops, landing from the 26th Marine Expeditionary Unit, commanded by Colonel A.P.
 Frick, from three U.S. Navy amphibious ships waiting off the Liberian coast.

 On 10 August, Taylor appeared on national television to announce that he would resign the following day and hand power to Vice President Blah.
 He harshly criticized the United States in his farewell address, saying that the Bush administration's insistence that he leave the country would hurt Liberia.
 On 11 August, Taylor resigned, with Blah serving as president until a transitional government was established on 14 October.
 Ghanaian President John Kufuor, South African President Thabo Mbeki, and Mozambican President Joaquim Chissano, all representing African regional councils, were present at his announcement.
 The U.S. brought Joint Task Force Liberia's Amphibious Ready Group of three warships with 2,300 Marines into view of the coast.
 Taylor flew to Nigeria, where the Nigerian government provided houses for him and his entourage in Calabar.